OutSystems/docs-product/src/develop/troubleshoot/inspect-http-requests-mobile.md

 <div class="info" markdown="1">

 You only need to grant the notification permission and enable the network debugging once.
-After that, you can use the 3-finger gesture to show the toolbar.
+After that, you can use the three-finger gesture to show the toolbar.

 </div>